-We all want to take that vacation, career break, or gap year, but with the way the economy is right now, many people are concerned about being financially stable.
-To some, travel is not an option.
-It is a luxury.
+We all want to take that vacation, career break, or gap year trip, but with the way the economy is right now, many people are concerned about being financially stable.
+To some, travel is not an option; it is a luxury.
 However, the idea that travel is always expensive is simply not true.
 There are plenty of great travel destinations in the world that won’t break your bank once you’re there.
 Here are five of my favorites places to travel on less than $30 USD per day:

-Most of Central America is pretty cheap and you can travel on less than 30 dollars a day.
-Of course, you’ll need to exclude Belize, Costa Rica, and Panama as they are more expensive.
-(At about $35-40 USD per day!)
+Most of Central America is pretty cheap, and you can travel on less than $30 a day.
+Of course, you’ll need to exclude Belize, Costa Rica, and Panama, as they are more expensive (about $35-40 USD per day!).
 But throughout the other countries in Central America (El Salvador, Honduras, Nicaragua, and Guatemala), you will find most budget hotels for around $10 USD per night, meals for $3 USD, most bus journeys for the same price, and beer less than a dollar.
 In the central part of Central America, if you are spending more than $30 USD per day, you’re living large!

 I went to Budapest last year loved it.
 It was a beautiful, historic city.
-And Budapest was cheap.
+And cheap.
 It was a warm welcome coming from expensive Italy.
-Hostels in Budapest start at 6 Euros ($8 USD) per night and private rooms double that.
-Meals at the markets or at the plethora of Kebab and sandwich shops are around $2 USD.
+Hostels in Budapest start at 6 euros ($8 USD) per night, and private rooms were double that.
+Meals at the markets or at the plethora of kebab and sandwich shops are around $2 USD.
 Trains and buses were just a few dollars.
 Unless you are going out for a big night of drinking, $30 USD will give you plenty of room to enjoy the sites and sounds of Budapest.
-Budapest is a great alternative to cities to more popular destinations like Prague or Vienna.
+Budapest is a great alternative to more popular destinations like Prague or Vienna.

-Preemptive Editor’s Note: Before you ask me why I left out places like China, India, Cambodia, or a million other places, remember that the places above are destinations that I have been to.
-I haven’t been to India, China, or South America so while they are cheap, they can’t be on the list.
+Preemptive note: Before you ask me why I left out places like China, India, Cambodia, or a million other places, remember that the places above are destinations that I have been to.
+I haven’t been to India, China, or South America, so while they are cheap, they can’t be on the list.